RPasquale/gpt-moe-mcts/README.md

 ## Contributing

 We welcome contributions to the GPT-MoE-MCTS project!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+If you're interested in contributing, please visit our [GitHub repository](https://github.com/RPasquale/gpt-moe-mcts) for more information on how to get involved.
+You can submit issues, feature requests, or pull requests there.

 ---